nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

   - If there are no prefixes, it will perform a general search using `ShowContainsKeywordsPredicate` which scans through the name, status, rating and tag fields in the `Show` class.
   - Else, `ArgumentMultimap#arePrefixesPresent` will check and return a new predicate for each value after each prefix if it is present and then generate a keyword predicate that will match values in that field.

-  A for loop is implemented for the name, rating and tag predicates.
-This will allow an `AND` search within a list of keywords within these three parameters.
+  A for loop is implemented for the name, status, rating and tag predicates.
+This will allow an `AND` search within a list of keywords within these four parameters.
 The user does not need to type in the full word for any find searches as each predicate uses a fragmented search.
   - Pros: Abstraction of predicates and encapsulating the checking of shows allows the predicates to be used more flexibly elsewhere to match other shows.
   - Cons: More abstraction may make developers take a longer time to extend the functionality if new prefixes are being added.<br><br>